How to access BioBeyond

 There are eight units in BioBeyond, designed around key questions that come up when we consider the possibility of life beyond Earth.
 Depending on your instructor and class, you might not be using all of the units in BioBeyond.

-This shows you all the lessons and units in your course.
+This expands to show you all the lessons and units in your course.
 Lessons are arranged in their recommended order.
 To see more lessons and units, scroll down.

 Click on a lesson to open it.
 A checkmark icon next to a lesson indicates it is worth points.
 A page icon indicates the lesson is not scored.
 You should still complete all lessons because they may have information that will help you complete future lessons.